Kommunicate-io/Kommunicate-Web-SDK/README.md

 ### Docs:

-Please check out the detailed [Documentation](https://docs.kommunicate.io/docs/web-installation.html) for more features, implementation, and customizations.
+Please check out the detailed [documentation](https://docs.kommunicate.io/docs/web-installation.html) for more features, implementation and customizations.